Ah! Les belles bacchantes

 Ah!
 Les belles bacchantes Ah!
 The nice moustache, is a French comedy film from 1954, directed by Jean Loubignac, written by Francis Blanche, starring Robert Dhéry and Louis de Funès.
 The film is also known under the titles: Femmes de Paris and Peek-a-boo (USA).
+It is a first color comedy film with Louis de Funès using Agfacolor process.

 Plot

 Robert Dhéry, director of the theatre 'Folies-Méricourt' advertises his latest show entitled Ah!
 These beautiful Women.
 Police inspector Michel Leboeuf, intrigued and alarmed by bold posters, decides to investigate.